Vorane/react-js-boilerplate/readme.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Many of the boilerplate insprirations were drawn from this [article](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092)

 ### Prerequisites
 * npm
 * node js